harshitha-bhagaje/projects/active.md

 TO DO: Javascript interface to choose from our existing pre-processed [job data](/realitystream) and Google Data Commons API.

+TO DO: Use our [cloud repo](https://github.com/ModelEarth/cloud) and finalize Flask deployment documentation.

+UNSURE: Not sure if the following can be triggered from a webpage:
-TO DO: Send URL hash # parameters to our [Run Models CoLab](/realitystream) using a [webhook on Google Cloud (ChatGPT)](https://chatgpt.com/share/670e7002-85fc-8003-a466-9b682012f3ea)
+Send URL hash # parameters to our [Run Models CoLab](/realitystream) using a [webhook on Google Cloud (ChatGPT)](https://chatgpt.com/share/670e7002-85fc-8003-a466-9b682012f3ea)

-IN PROGRESS: Use our [cloud repo](https://github.com/ModelEarth/cloud) and add Flask deployment documentation.
-[Our webhook repo](https://github.com/ModelEarth/webhook) has Google Cloud Flask documentation to copy and update for your Flask hosting setup examples. - Prem Chand

 <!--
 **Anvil with our CoLabs:**